What Is Armed Force?

-In this lesson, we’ll explore the reasons countries use armed force and the factors policymakers consider before deciding to utilize this tool.
+In this resource, we’ll explore the reasons countries use armed force and the factors policymakers consider before using this tool.

-Armed force encompasses any use or threat of violence to influence a situation.
+Armed force encompasses using or threatening violence to influence a situation.

-Given that armed force can entail marshaling enormous human and financial resources, policymakers must weigh its benefits and risks against those of all other available foreign policy tools.
-Usually, officials turn to this tool when all other options have failed to influence a situation.
+Given that armed force can entail marshaling enormous human and financial resources, policymakers need to weigh its benefits and risks against those of all other available foreign policy tools.
+Usually, officials turn to that tool when all other options have failed to influence a situation.

 So what factors do policymakers consider before using armed force?

-Objectives: Officials must identify a clear purpose for a military operation.
+Officials need to identify a clear purpose for a military operation.
 That can be narrow (such as eliminating certain targets) or broad (like removing a regime from power or conquering and occupying another country).
 Armed force without defined objectives can lead to unintended and prolonged military entanglements.
-Policymakers, therefore, must not only consider immediate military goals but also plan for the security and political situation that follows the initial combat operations.
+Policymakers, therefore, should not only consider immediate military goals but also plan for the security and political situation that follows the initial combat operations.

-Costs: Armed force is an expensive foreign policy tool.
+Armed force is an expensive foreign policy tool.
 Prolonged military commitments can cost trillions of dollars, while even limited operations—like air campaigns—can cost billions.
-As such, policymakers must constantly weigh how best to use limited resources, deciding whether the value of a prospective military operation justifies its potentially enormous price tag.
+As such, policymakers need to constantly weigh how best to use limited resources, deciding whether the value of a prospective military operation justifies its potentially enormous price tag.

-Public support: Military operations can be widely unpopular when leaders fail to adequately justify the associated costs and risks.
+Military operations can be widely unpopular when leaders fail to adequately justify the associated costs and risks.
 Broad opposition can create domestic political challenges and drive policymakers to limit the scope of such operations, potentially in ways that damage their effectiveness.
-This scenario is especially true in democracies, where leaders are accountable to voters.
+That scenario is especially true in democracies, where leaders are accountable to voters.

 What forms can armed force take?